animatlabs/animatlabs.github.io/_posts/2024-01-12-interesting-enhancements-cs12.md

 }
 ```

-Here's what makes primary constructors stand out:
+What makes primary constructors stand out:

 - **Conciseness:** By integrating constructors into the type declaration, C# 12 eliminates the need for separate, often repetitive, constructor definitions.
 This not only simplifies the code but also enhances its readability.
 - **Accessibility:** Having the constructor logic within the class or struct definition itself makes it easier to understand and maintain the code, as it centralizes the logic for object creation and initialization.
 - **Readability:** The code more clearly communicates the structure of an object and its initialization needs, making it easier for developers to grasp the essentials at a glance.

-In essence, primary constructors cut down on the boilerplate code associated with setting up classes and structs, making code more concise, accessible, and readable, and thus streamlining the development process.
+In essence, primary constructors cut down on the boilerplate code associated with setting up classes and structs, making code more concise, accessible, and readable, and thus simplifying the development process.

 ### Inline Arrays